kingslay/FFmpegKit/README.md

             enable-openssl      build with openssl [no]
 ```
 ## License
-FFmpegKit defaults to the GPL license.
+Because FFmpegKit includes libsmbclient by default, and the GPL is turned on when compiling FFmepg and mpv.
+So FFmpegKit uses the GPL license.

 Additionally, there is a paid version that adopts the LGPL license (contact us).